 About Paige Cornwell

-Paige Cornwell is a reporter at The Seattle Times.
+Paige Cornwell is the lead breaking news reporter for The Seattle Times.

 She was a member of the Seattle Times reporting team that won the 2015 Pulitzer for breaking news for its coverage of the deadly landslide in Oso, Wash., that killed 43 people.

-She is HEFAT certified and served as an adjunct professor for two Bethel University journalism classes that traveled to Kaithal, India in January 2020 and Antigua, Guatemala in 2022 to produce magazines focused on social justice issues.
+She is HEFAT certified and served as an adjunct professor for three Bethel University journalism classes that traveled to Kaithal, India in January 2020 and January 2024 and Antigua, Guatemala in 2022 to produce magazines focused on social justice issues.

 In 2020 she created and coordinated the Journalist Furlough Fund, which raised $100,000 for journalists financially impacted by the pandemic.